Haoyu-Hu/Project/index.md

 ## Haoyu Hu's Leading Projects
-#### [Core Thesis]: All my projects are closely related to neuroimagining and modeling.
-I want to use the technology from machine learning to explore neuroimagining problem and try to make some contribution to the development of neuroimaging processing software.
+#### [Core Thesis]: All my projects are closely related to neuroimagining, healthcare, human research and modeling.
+I want to use the technology from machine learning to explore neuroimagining/healthcare problem and try to make some contribution to the development of neuroimaging processing software.

 ### 1. Mapping Benefits of Midodrine Injection: an Analysis Based on MIMIC IV database